Cancer Risk Factors

 Cancer risk factors are not limited to those listed above.
 There are still other risk factors such as ethanol use, use of certain medications, hormones, and reproductive and sexual behavior.
 With further scientific research, more cancer risk factors will be identified in the future.

 In summary, cancer is caused by both external (chemical, radiation, and viruses) and internal (hormones, immune conditions, and inherited mutations) factors.
-Causal factors may act together, or in sequence, to initiate or promote carcinogenesis.
+Causal factors may act together, or in sequence, to initiate or promote [glossary term:] carcinogenesis.